citrix/delivery-controller-sdk/docs/index.md

-# XenApp and XenDesktop SDK
+# XenApp and XenDesktop 7.15 LTSR SDK

 XenApp and XenDesktop provide an SDK based on a number of Microsoft Windows PowerShell version 3.0 snap-ins that allows you to perform the same tasks as you would with the Citrix Studio console, together with tasks you cannot do with Studio alone.

-As from version 7.5,XenApp and XenDesktop share a unified architecture and management: the FlexCast Management Architecture.
-This means that XenApp provides many features previously only available in XenDesktop; elements of the SDK that relate to common features therefore apply equally to both XenApp and XenDesktop, even though the commands themselves refer only to XenDesktop.

 ## Differences in policy rules